The Parts of a Tort

 - Damages – Personal damages must result from the direct actions of another person

-When you believe someone has caused you to suffer an injury, you should seek the legal knowledge and experience of a qualified Winston Law Firm, attorney to get you the answers you need.
+When you believe someone has caused you to suffer an injury, you should seek the legal knowledge and experience of a qualified [firm-name], attorney to get you the answers you need.

 There are few things more troublesome than facing a personal injury and its ramifications, especially when the damages have been caused by someone else.
-By calling 954-475-9666, you will speak with a Fort Lauderdale personal injury attorney of Winston Law Firm, who not only understands this, but will help you fight for the compensation you may be due.
+By calling [phone-number], you will speak with a Fort Lauderdale personal injury attorney of [firm-name], who not only understands this, but will help you fight for the compensation you may be due.